reticent-roklimber/atlas/README.md

 **Cooler visualisations**

 * Would like to explore MapBox and some of the insane 3d visualisations we can do now, and build out the Deck.gl functionality.
-* There are probably better charts for displaying much of the information.
+* There are probably better charts for displaying much of the information. d